seankim658/codeprompts/README.md

           Fetch a specific Github issue for the repository

       --verbose
-          Run in verbose mode to investigate glob pattern matching
+          Run in verbose mode to investigate glob pattern matching.
+Defaults to False

   -h, --help
           Print help (see a summary with '-h')